-Identity groups are designed to bring together students based on a shared cultural identity.
-Groups can be formed based on the race/ethnic identity, sexual orientation/gender identity, age, theological/political perspective, or ability.
+Underrepresented student groups are designed to bring together students based on a shared cultural identity.
+Groups can be formed based on the race/ethnic identity, sexual orientation/gender identity, age, theological/political perspective, or disability status.
 Students from underrepresented groups are encouraged to gather together with others who share similar experiences and values.
 These groups are designed to help support the development of cultural identity of students as they work to develop a capacity for critical self-reflection within a diverse social context.

-Alumni Guides
+Alumni Connections

-Alumni Guides are alumni practitioners who serve as a primary resource for students from underrepresented groups at The Seattle School.
-Students can request a match with an Alumni Guide within their respective degree program and desired vocational practice.
-Alumni Guides offer context and connection between the formational experiences of graduate education and practice.
-Contact the Alumni Coordinator, Daniel Tidwell-Davis (dtidwell@theseattleschool.edu) for more information.
+The Office of Students & Alumni can connect students with Alumni practitioners who serve as a resource for students from underrepresented groups at The Seattle School.
+These Alumni offer context and connection between the formational experiences of graduate education and practice.
+Contact the Manager of Accessibility & Vocational Programs Daniel Tidwell-Davis (dtidwell@theseattleschool.edu) for more information.

-Student Groups
+Student Affinity Groups

-Student groups offer a gathering place for people with shared interests or identity.
-Student groups offer important opportunities to connect with others who share similar experiences, identities and/or interests in a peer-facilitated community.
+Student groups can offer a gathering place for people with shared interests.
+Student groups offer important opportunities to connect with others in a peer-facilitated community.
+Examples of current affinity groups include Eagle and Child (theology students) and Lit (for students engaged in the Arts).